Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 A kill switch is a feature that prevents your device from automatically switching back to its regular, unencrypted internet connection if the VPN unexpectedly disconnects.
 This is especially important if you’re using public Wi-Fi and want to prevent hackers from gaining access to your device.

-Malwarebytes Privacy VPN has an automatic kill switch feature for both macOS and Windows.
+Malwarebytes Privacy VPN's kill switch feature is available for both macOS and Windows.

 Multi-hop (double VPN)

-The multi-hop feature is currently exclusive to Windows users, so mobile and macOS users are left out.
-With multi-hop, also known as double VPN, you can establish a connection through two different VPN servers, enhancing your online privacy and security.
-Malwarebytes calls this “connection mode.”
+Multi-hop, also known as double VPN, allows you to establish a connection through two different VPN servers.
+Malwarebytes calls this feature “Connection mode.”

 By using multi-hop, your data gets encrypted and passes through multiple VPN servers, making it harder for anyone to trace your online activities back to your device.
 This extra layer of protection is particularly useful in countering potential surveillance from entities like the Eyes alliances, especially given that Malwarebytes is based in the U.S.